mitsuhiko/systemfd/README.md

 get automatically reloading development servers:

 ```
-$ systemfd -s http::5000 -- cargo watch -x run
+$ systemfd --no-pid -s http::5000 -- cargo watch -x run
 ```

+The `--no-pid` flag disables passing the `LISTEN_PID` variable.
+This makes `listenfd` skip the pid check which would fail with `cargo watch` otherwise.
 To see how to implement a server ready for systemfd see below.

 *This program was inspired by [catflap](https://github.com/passcod/catflap) but follows systemd semantics and supports multiple sockets.*